Coronavirus: 40 new cases and one more death confirmed by Nphet

 “The five day average for reported cases nationally is now at 75 per day.
 Even when we exclude Kildare, Laois and Offaly from this, it remains significantly elevated for the rest of the country at 31 per day - it is worth recalling that in late June, the five day average for cases reported was less than 10.
 In light of this, I ask people to continue to hold firm and continue to closely follow public health advice,” he added.

-Prof Philip Nolan of the National Public Health Emergency Team told a briefing at the Department of Health the R number or reproduction rate of the virus was now estimated to be around 1.6.
+Prof Philip Nolan, chair of the Nphet Irish Epidemiological Modelling Advisory Group, told a briefing at the Department of Health the R number or reproduction rate of the virus was now estimated to be around 1.6.

 He said 45 per cent of all cases over the last few weeks were either in workplaces or in household clusters.